-On April 15, 2020, TSR, Inc. (the "Company") received loan proceeds of \$6,659,220 under the Paycheck Protection Program (the "PPP Loan").
-The Paycheck Protection Program ("PPP") was established under the recent congressionally-approved Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and is administered by the U.S. Small Business Administration ("SBA").
-The PPP Loan to the Company is being made through JPMorgan Chase Bank, N.A., a national banking association (the "Lender").
+On April 15, 2020, the Company received loan proceeds of \$6,659,220 under the Paycheck Protection Program (the "PPP Loan").
+The Paycheck Protection Program ("PPP") was established under the CARES Act and is administered by the U.S. Small Business Administration ("SBA").
+The PPP Loan to the Company is being made through JPMorgan Chase Bank, N.A., a national banking association (the "PPP Lender").